-Volunteers are needed in classrooms, in the offices and for special activities and programs.
+Volunteers are needed for help in classrooms, in the offices and for special activities and programs.
 We encourage parents to sign up for what activities they might like to participate in each fall at Parent Orientation, where the FSO (family school organization) will have tables set up for parents to sign up.
+If you would like to volunteer, please contact your student's teacher or the office personnel.
 Some of the ways parents can volunteer: